M.A.C.IN.A.

 The project’s transdisciplinary approach, ensured by the research groups’ expertise, aims to address the human-landscape relationship from a multi-objective perspective whose ultimate goal is preserving the built landscape.
 This includes using participatory processes geared toward the sustainable development and conservation of marginal and little-known territories.

-On July 4, 2024, from 3:00 p.m. to 7:00 p.m., a seminar dedicated to the M.A.C.IN.A.
-(Multilevel Application for Cultural Information Archives) research project will be held at the Complesso di Santa Chiara in Alghero.
-The event, organized by the Department of Architecture, Design, and Urban Planning of the University of Sassari, represents an important opportunity to discuss some of the results of a scientific initiative aimed at the digitization, conservation, and management of cultural heritage in inland areas of Italy, with a particular focus on hydraulic factories.
+The seminar, organized by the Department of Architecture, Design, and Urban Planning of the University of Sassari, represents an important opportunity to discuss some of the results of a scientific initiative aimed at the digitization, conservation, and management of cultural heritage in inland areas of Italy, with a particular focus on hydraulic factories.

 The M.A.C.IN.A. project, funded under the PRIN 2022 PNRR call for proposals, adopts an innovative methodological approach that integrates technologies such as HGIS (Historical Geographic Information Systems) and HBIM (Historic Building Information Modelling) to define an HLIM (Heritage Landscape Information Modelling) model.
 The aim is to analyze the relationships between built heritage, the environment, and hydrogeological dynamics in a multidimensional manner, promoting sustainable and informed management of the territory.